 Distributions under the Plan may generally not be made prior to your termination of employment (for whatever reason, including death).
-However, a Participant who attains age 70 1/2 prior to Severance from Employment may elect distribution of any or all of his/ her Account.
 The rules are explained in more detail below.

 If you terminate employment for any reason and at any age (including retirement), then you will be entitled to a distribution as follows: 90 days after the day you terminate employment.
 The default payment will be made in the form of a lump sum unless otherwise indicated.
 (See the question "How will my benefits be paid?" for a further explanation of how benefits are paid from the Plan.)